Stephen Elliott, President & Life Scientist, COHERENCE

 In the 2009–2012 timeframe, Elliott and colleague Estate Sokhadze, PhD., of University of Louisville School of Medicine, planned and conducted parallel experiments seeking to “find the wave in the brain”, Sokhadze examining the correlation between the blood wave at the earlobe produced by Coherent Breathing using Elliott’s patented wideband plethysmographic instrument and a 128 channel wideband electroencephalographic (EEG) instrument at the scalp.

+Elliott’s experiment was to examine the correlation between the blood wave at the earlobe produced by Coherent Breathing with the wideband hemoencephalography record recorded at the forehead.
+Their conclusion was that the brain does experience the respiratory arterial pressure wave and that it correlates highly with that viewed at the earlobe.
+Sokhadze’s results demonstrated that the brain produces very large waves, approximately 10 times the amplitude of functional brainwaves (beta, alpha, theta, and delta) in the EEG when the respiratory arterial pressure wave is present at the earlobe.
+Elliott presented the results of their research at the 2013 annual meeting of the International Society For Neurofeedback And Research (ISNR) in Dallas, Texas.
 In all, Elliott and colleagues have asserted a new understanding of the role and function of “breathing”, this being that diaphragm movement facilitates the circulation of blood (5 liters in the average adult body) via filling of the lungs with blood via the right heart during inhalation and emptying of the lungs of blood via the left heart during exhalation, movement of the diaphragm modulating the pressure in the thoracic cavity in which both lungs and heart reside.
 During inhalation blood and air meet across the extremely thin alveolar surface to facilitate the exchange of carbon dioxide for oxygen.
 During exhalation, while gas exchange continues, blood and air go their separate ways, pulmonary blood exiting the lungs via the pulmonary vein, destined for the left heart and air leaving the lungs via conducting airways.
+The emerging understanding is that the circulation of blood facilitates the circulation of the remaining 37 liters of fluid in the average adult body, this being cellular fluid (28L), extra-cellular fluid (9L), cerebrospinal fluid, and other specialized fluids of the body, all of which rely on variation in blood flow and pressure to move.
+Observations of the Valsalva Wave in the capillary circulation suggest that blood flow and pressure double when breathing is resonant, exerting two times the motive force within the fluid environment of the body. |

 Circulatoy Physiology